-12. Miscellaneous
+4. Miscellaneous

-- (a) Save as otherwise disclosed in this prospectus: - (i) within the two years preceding the date of this prospectus, no share or loan capital of our Company or of any of our principal operating subsidiaries has been issued, agreed to be issued or is proposed to be issued fully or partly paid either for cash or for a consideration other than cash; - (ii) within the two years preceding the date of this prospectus, no commissions, discounts, brokerages or other special terms have been granted in connection with the issue or sale of any share or loan capital of our Company or any of the principal subsidiaries; - (iii) within the two years preceding the date of this prospectus, no commission has been paid or is payable (except commissions to underwriters) for subscribing or agreeing to subscribe, or procuring or agreeing to procure the subscriptions, for any Shares in our Company; - (iv) neither our Company nor any of our subsidiaries have issued or agreed to issue any founder shares, management shares or deferred shares; - (v) no share or loan capital of our Company or any of our consolidated subsidiaries is under option or is agreed conditionally or unconditionally to be put under option; - (vi) none of the parties (save in connection with the Underwriting Agreement) listed in the sub-paragraph headed "Consents" under the paragraph headed "Other information" in this Appendix IV to this prospectus: - (aa) is interested legally or beneficially in any securities of any member of our Group; or - (bb) has any right or option (whether legally enforceable or not) to subscribe for or to nominate persons to subscribe for securities in any member of our Group.
+- (a) Save as otherwise disclosed in this document: - (i) within the two years preceding the date of this document, no share or loan capital of our Company or of any of our principal operating subsidiaries has been issued, agreed to be issued or is proposed to be issued fully or partly paid either for cash or for a consideration other than cash; - (ii) within the two years preceding the date of this document, no commissions, discounts, brokerages or other special terms have been granted in connection with the issue or sale of any share or loan capital of our Company or any of the principal subsidiaries; - (iii) within the two years preceding the date of this document, no commission has been paid or is payable for [●]; - (iv) neither our Company nor any of our subsidiaries have issued or agreed to issue any founder shares, management shares or deferred shares; - (v) no share or loan capital of our Company or any of our consolidated subsidiaries is under option or is agreed conditionally or unconditionally to be put under option;

-13. Estate Duty
+5. Estate Duty